maor1993/open_mbc/README.md

 **Note - The current maximum bands you can set is 5**

+### Modifying settings

+* you can click each knob to manually set the value
+* you can double click a knob to reset the knob to the default value
+* you can drag the filter on the graph to see the coresspoing musical note

 ### Visuals
 there are 3 main visuals you get with Open MBC